domenic/origin-isolation/README.md

 One might envision others was of isolating an origin that go beyond this.
 Many such concepts have been discussed in a previous ["Isolation Explainer"](https://wicg.github.io/isolation/explainer.html) from 2016.
 Some, like `window.opener` restriction, have since found solutions.
 The ones that remain appear to be:

 * Preventing the origin from sharing storage (of [various types](https://storage.spec.whatwg.org/#infrastructure)) with different origins, even if those origins are same-site.
+This would include things like cookies or [Web Authentication](https://w3c.github.io/webauthn/) entries.
 * Double-keying cookies, so that when an isolated origin makes a request to `https://third-party.example/`, this uses a separate cookie jar from when any other origin makes a request to `https://third-party.example/`.
 * Preventing navigations from other origins to this origin (or perhaps allowing only specific entry points as navigation targets).